Targeted Local Projections: Selecting the Shrinkage Parameter

-\item[(iii)] If $0<\zeta\leq 1/4$, a case not covered by our assumptions, both LPs and VAR have asymptotic bias, of a larger order than the variance terms, but the asymptotic bias of VAR is larger than that of LP, and TLP places all weight on LP. \end{enumerate}
+\item[(iii)] If $0<\zeta\leq 1/4$, a case not covered by our assumptions, both LPs and VAR have asymptotic bias, of a larger order than the variance terms, and TLP asymptotically places all weight on LP. \end{enumerate}

 \textbf{Comparison to uniform model averaging.} An alternative to minimizing risk is to choose weights based on theoretical misspecification bounds. \cite{olea2024double} propose selecting the weight based on $M = \lVert \alpha(L) \rVert$, the norm of the misspecification polynomial, which applies to all horizons uniformly.
 Their Corollary 4.2 states that the optimal weight $\omega$ between LP and VAR should be: